 Our son Paul spent over 18 years dealing with his substance use disorder–—in-patient & out-patient recovery centers, E.R.s, drug court, prison—over 18 years of repeated cycles of which he was headed in the right direction many times, but relapsed due to what we strongly believe was the absence of a community recovery center & a safe, stable residence with peer support.
 A sense of hope and empowerment is critical to staying in recovery.
 Living with others that are successful, demonstrates to them that it is possible and helps them reach that point.

 Paul needed a supportive social life, he needed to be with people, boredom is a quick step to relapse.
 A community center where they can spend their spare time with others is essential to a successful recovery.
-Paul recently emphasized to us, that a community center would be fantastic.
-Would be the greatest thing to happen for him and his friends in recovery.

 Recovery homes can be self-sufficient, require very little funding and have proven to have a success rate of 80%—that is a great success rate for recovery from a substance use disorder.